department-of-veterans-affairs/vets-api-pghero/README.md

 # vets_pghero
-A repository for PgHero running on K8s
+A repository for vets-api PgHero running on K8s